Wang-kaifei/_resume/index.md

 ## Projects

+### Mass sorting of floating-point numbers with limited memory capacity (C++)

+* It is required to sort 250 million decimal random floating-point numbers under the limit of 512MB memory usage.
+* Using codec technology, loser tree algorithm and multi-threading ideas, generate a 4.28GB dataset randomly, test the program under the hardware conditions of a 2.30GHz quad-core CPU, and all tasks can be completed in 77 seconds.

 ### Secondary database search method based on sequence tag strategy

 * Proposes an iterative search method, which is helpful to solve the problem of low identification rate and time-consuming in metaproteomics and protein genomics domain of traditional protein search engine.